 - Click Save at the top of the page to apply the selected layout.

-In the Promotional Pop-Up panel, click Action.
-From here, choose whether your visitors will sign up for a newsletter or click a button.
+Choose whether your visitors will sign up for a newsletter or click a button in the Action panel.

 Option 1 - Newsletter

 You can invite visitors to subscribe to your email list:

 - Under Goal, select Sign up for a newsletter.

 - Select Squarespace Campaigns, or click Connect other services to select Mailchimp or Google Drive to store your submissions.
 This tells the pop-up where to send new emails so you can collect and take action on them.

 - Edit the Email Field Placeholder Text to change the text that appears in the email address box.
 The default text is Email Address.

 - Edit the Submit Button Label to change the text on the button visitors click to submit their email address.
 The default text is Submit, but you can change it to something like Join Us or Sign Up.